IDEALLab/ideallab.github.io/news/_posts/2016-03-15-passing-qualifying.md

 tags: [publication,JMD]
 ---

-Our PhD students, Wei and Faez, has passed their qualifying exams.
+Our PhD students, Wei and Faez, have passed their qualifying exams.
 Congrats to them!